EddieHubCommunity/open-source-practice/README.md

 - On your new repository's page, click the gray `main` button in the upper left to reveal a dropdown menu.
 - Enter the name of your new branch in the text box.
 (Branch names usually make a reference to what is being changed.
 Example: `nameAdd`).
-- Click on `Create branch <new branch name>` and this will automatically take you to your new branch. \*_You CAN make edits on the main branch, but this may cause issues down the line.
+- Click on `Create branch <new branch name>` and this will automatically take you to your new branch.
+You can make edits on the main branch, but this may cause issues down the line.
 Best practice is to create a new branch for each separate issue you work on.
-That way your `main` branch remains in sync with Eddie's `main` branch_
+That way your `main` branch remains in sync with Eddie's `main` branch

 3. Edit: